charlesrocabert/Evo2Sim/README.md

 </p>

 <p align="justify">
 The software is equipped with the whole tool case of experimental setups, competition assays, phylogenetic analysis.
-Simulations can be analyzed thanks to a detailed HTML graphical viewer, tracking and displaying on the fly every simulation events, statistics, phylogeny, and ecological interactions.
+Simulations can be analyzed thanks to the HTML viewer, tracking and displaying on the fly every simulation events, from the phylogeny to ecological interactions.
 </p>

 <p align="justify">